garrett-rh/linuxthekernel.io/README.md

 ## Production

-Releasing into production is copying the necessary artifacts over to the production server.
+Releasing into production is cloning the repo down to the production server.

-This list includes:
-- Certs
-- Keys
-- Compose file
-- Application container
-- Proxy container

-To build the production containers, run `docker compose build` from the root of the repo.
+To build the production containers, run `docker compose --profile prod build` from the root of the repo.

 ### Caveats